 About the Program

 The “difference” that the CC series investigates has a long, radical history in activism, education and social justice.
-As scholar, poet, activist, and educator Audre Lorde wrote in the 1980’s: Difference is that raw and powerful connection out of which our personal power is forged.
+As scholar, poet, and activist Audre Lorde wrote in the 1980’s: Difference is that raw and powerful connection out of which our personal power is forged.
 (Lorde, “Age, Race, Class, Sex: Women Redefining Difference”).

 DSC_1873.jpg